 It was followed by a dark age, continuing at least for a couple of hundred years, but in many regions far longer.
 It would take almost seven centuries for the entire region and its surrounds to reach a full recovery.

-During this period, trade dried up, larger settlements shrank and smaller settlements were poorly developed.
+During this period, trade dried up, larger settlements shrank and smaller settlements were struggled.

 There would be two periods remaining when the Southern cities of Sumer would rise again and be powerful.

-In between the two final periods where Sumer was dominated by the south, was the Akkadian Empire which was centred in the northern region.
+In between the two final periods (where Sumer continued to be dominated by the south), was the Akkadian Empire which was centred in the northern region.